Gillesedgy/Module-4---Dashboard_Project/README.md

 # Getting Started with Note App

 * `FORK` and `CLONE` [Frontend GitHub Repo](https://github.com/Gillesedgy/Module-4-Dashboard_Project) only to be used with [Back-End Repo](https://github.com/Gillesedgy/Dashboard-Server)
 [Render](https://note-server-8ds8.onrender.com/)

 # Description

-Note-It is an app that allows the user to create, view, update and even delete any notes on their app.
+Note-It is an app that allows the user to create, view, update and even delete any notes or tasks on their app.

 ## Instructions